KBismark/react-stylescope/README.md

 ```

-Now from the above component, Team A and Team B can use their desired color for background with anymore worries.
+Now from the above component, Team A and Team B can use their desired color for background without anymore worries.

 And, relax.
 The style object passed to `useScopedStyleSheet` does not get to the browser.
 Hurray!
 It's transpiled
 into strings before the code gets served to the browser.
 You get what I'm heading to right?
 Write the styles with
 code completions and it's converted into strings for you.
-No more pain writing css in strins.
+No more pain writing css in strings.

 ## How to use react-stylescope
 After installation, if the project was created with `create-react-app` navigate to the project directory and run